-On July 23rd 2015, the Company filed an application with the District Court of Gliwice, 10th Commercial Division of the National Court Register, for registration of the Company's share capital increase.
-On September 7th 2015, the Court registered the Company's increased share capital of PLN 169,863,996.
+On July 23rd 2015, the Parent filed an application with the District Court of Gliwice, 10th Commercial Division of the National Court Register, for registration of an increase in the Company's share capital.
+On September 7th 2015, the Court registered the Parent's increased share capital of PLN 169,863,996.